Popular Guides

 Bottom Line

-Even though ocean salt water can be toxic, the salinity levels in a properly maintained saltwater pool are low enough so that occasional drinks from the pool are not harmful to your dog- that’s why humans can normally not even taste the salt in a saltwater pool.
+Even though ocean salt water can be toxic, the very low salinity levels in a saltwater pool aren't comparable to the ocean and are low enough so that occasional drinks from the pool are not harmful to your dog- that’s why humans can normally not even taste the salt in a saltwater pool.

 With a watchful eye and some guidelines for what you should monitor while your dog is enjoying your pool, rest assured that as long as you watch out for your pets drinking too much water and provide enough shade and fresh water, your dog can enjoy your clean, crisp salt water pool just as much as you can!